LLELA Nature Preserve Overview:

 special scheduled events

-Primitive camping in LLELA is open on Friday and Saturday nights only in designated areas.
+Primitive camping in LLELA is open seven days a week in designated areas.
 Potable water is available in several locations in the campground and portable toilets are available in the parking lot.
 Pets, alcohol, and firearms are not allowed.
 Cost is day-use fees plus $10 per campsite per night.
-Groups of 25 people or more can reserve one of LLELA's two group camping areas.
+Groups of 25 people or more can reserve a group camping area.

 - Overall Rating: